jdyen/FREE/Readme.md

 Either one of these options should work.

 NOTE: The BUGS methods require WinBUGS 1.4 and its jump add-in to be installed locally.
 See the [WinBUGS](http://www2.mrc-bsu.cam.ac.uk/bugs/) and [rjMCMC](http://www.winbugs-development.org.uk/rjmcmc.html) websites for details.
 WinBUGS does not install easily on non-Windows operating systems.
 Note that installing WinBUGS is not necessary to use other methods within package FREE.

+NOTE: The BUGS and stan methods are not available in the OSX version.
+The required packages either are not available or do not install correctly on OSX systems.
+If you want to get the stan method working and can install and load the [rstan](http://mc-stan.org/rstan.html) package then it is possible to install the Windows version of FREE on OSX systems.
+The `stan` function within the rstan package causes R to crash on all OSX systems we have used.

 *****